andywang0607/AutoAnnotationTool/README.md

 ## RoadMap
 - Load exist annotation from json file
 - Implement more image segmentation algorithm
-- CICD
+- CI
-  - I have no experience on CICD, if anyone is willing to help on this, it would be great help to me
+  - I have no experience on CI, if anyone is willing to help on this, it would be great help to me

 ## How to contribute
 - I am open to any suggestions.